salimk/Rcrawler/README.md

 # An R web crawler and scraper

 Rcrawler is an R package for web crawling websites and extracting structured data which can be used for a wide range of useful applications, like data mining, information processing or historical archival.
+The difference between Rcrawler and rvest, is that rvest enable you to extract data from one specific page, However Rcrawler function automaticaly traverse and parse all web pages of website, and extrat all data you need from them at once.
+For example collect all published posts on a blog, or extract all products on a shopping website ..etc.

 ## RCrawler main features
+With one single command Rcrawler function enable you to :

+- Download all website's HTML pages, (see 1)

+- Extract structured DATA from all pages: Titles, posts, Films, descriptions etc (see 3)

+- Scraping targeted contents using search terms, by providing desired keywords Rcrawler can traverse all wbesite links and collect/extract only web pages related to your topic. (see 4)

+Some websites are so big, you don't have sufficient time or ressources to crawl them, of you are only interested in a particular section of the website for these reason we provided some useful parameters to enable you control the crawling process such as :

+- Filtering collected/scraped Urls by URLS having some keyword or matching a specific pattern (see 2)

+- Control how deep the crawler will go, how many level are crawler from the start point.(see 5)

+...

 ## Installation